 When you apply for building permits, the municipal government that handles your application will confirm that the project you’re proposing meets the area’s zoning bylaws.
 You may also need to obtain a zoning approval certificate to include with your application.
 This is needed if you’re embarking upon a new build, changing the physical footprint of the existing structure, or occupancy use changes (this could be converting from commercial to residential).
 In Toronto, the fee to obtain a zoning certificate is 25 percent of the building permit fee.

-Additional Tips
+Additional Tips about Building Permit

 You protect yourself, your investment, and your property when you obtain a building permit.
 Give yourself roughly three to six months of a timeline to go through the building permit application process so you can get your project started on time.
 You can even consider consulting a certificated technologist with a BCIN (Building Code Identification Number) as opposed to an architect.